tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 ### Considerations

+Review the following key considerations to ensure a smooth and compliant integration across supported countries.
 - All countries support one-step or two-step payment processing: authorization and capture in a single request, or authorization and capture as separate steps.
 In Colombia, the two-step flow is only supported for MasterCard and Visa.
 - The following financial operations are supported: Charge, Authorization, Capture, Void, and Refund.
 - All countries support fraud analysis and PayU's manual validation processes.